Indirasribhashyam/Concurrent-Trade-Logging-System-/README.md

 This project simulates a multi-threaded trade life cycle in a simplified trading system where each trade passes through four stages:

-1.Order Placed
+1. Order Placed
-2.Order Validated
+2. Order Validated
-3.Order Executed
+3. Order Executed
-4.Trade Settled
+4. Trade Settled

 Each stage is implemented in a thread-safe and concurrent manner, ensuring that multiple trades can be processed in parallel while preserving log order for individual trades.